awsdocs/aws-systems-manager-user-guide/doc_source/parameter-create-console.md

 1. For **Parameter tier** choose either **Standard** or **Advanced**\.
 For more information about advanced parameters, see [Managing parameter tiers](parameter-store-advanced-parameters.md)\.

 1. For **Type**, choose **String**, **StringList**, or **SecureString**\.
    + If you choose **String**, the **Data type** field appears\.
-If you are creating a parameter to hold the resource ID for an Amazon Machine Image \(AMI\), select `aws:ec2:image`\.
+If you're creating a parameter to hold the resource ID for an Amazon Machine Image \(AMI\), select `aws:ec2:image`\.
 Otherwise, keep the default `text` selected\.
    + If you choose **SecureString,** the **KMS Key ID** field appears\.
 If you don't provide an AWS Key Management Service AWS KMS key ID, a AWS KMS key Amazon Resource Name \(ARN\), an alias name, or an alias ARN, then the system uses `alias/aws/ssm`, which is the AWS managed key for Systems Manager\.
 If you don't want to use this key, then you can use a customer managed key\.
 For more information about AWS managed and customer managed keys, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.
 For more information about Parameter Store and KMS encryption, see [How AWS Systems Manager Parameter Store Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html)\.
 **Important**
-Parameter Store supports only [symmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#symmetric-cmks)\.
+Parameter Store only supports [symmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#symmetric-cmks)\.
 You can't use an [asymmetric KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#asymmetric-cmks) to encrypt your parameters\.
 For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/find-symm-asymm.html) in the *AWS Key Management Service Developer Guide*
-   + When creating a `SecureString` parameter in the console by using the `key-id` parameter with either a customer managed key alias name or an alias ARN, you must specify the prefix `alias/` before the alias\.
+   + When creating a `SecureString` parameter in the console by using the `key-id` parameter with either a customer managed key alias name or an alias ARN, specify the prefix `alias/` before the alias\.
 Following is an ARN example\.

      ```
      arn:aws:kms:us-east-2:123456789012:alias/MyAliasName